 During your initial appointment, we’ll obtain an appropriate history and perform a physical examination.
-This includes evaluating your biomechanics and radiographic imaging.
-This helps us build an effective treatment plan personalized to your situation.
+This also includes evaluating your foot function (biomechanics) and various foot x-rays.
+This helps us build an effective treatment plan personalized to fit your specific situation.

-Conservative treatments such as shoe modifications, foot padding, splints or wedges, anti-inflammatory medications, or custom orthotics may be recommended.
-These modalities will not permanently realign the joint, since they don’t fundamentally change the structure of your feet.
-However, they can diminish or eliminate painful symptoms.
+Although these modalities will not permanently realign the joint, since they don’t fundamentally change the structure of your feet, they can diminish or altogether eliminate painful symptoms.

 MON - THU | 8:00am - 5:00pm